Research

 • Evaluating the learnability of vowel categories from Infant-Directed Speech, Poster at the Meeting of the Acoustical Society of America, 2022 (with Katya Khlystova, Connor Mayer, Ann Aly, Ji Young Kim and Megha Sundara)

-In this poster we test the facilitative effect of IDS by evaluating the acoustic separability of English and Spanish vowels and independently testing the learnability of vowel categories using a previously implemented Gaussian learner (Feldman et al., 2013).
+We test the facilitative effect of IDS by evaluating the acoustic separability of English and Spanish vowels and independently testing the learnability of vowel categories using a previously implemented Gaussian learner (Feldman et al., 2013).
 We find some evidence for greater separation in in both English and Spanish IDS.
 However, the Bayesian distributional learner is unable to learn appropriate vowel categories consistently.
 Overall, we find no evidence for the facilitative effect despite greater vowel separability.
 We also find that the learner, which was previously validated on lab-speech, is unable to handle the variation found in naturalistic speech.

 • The Four-way Voicing Distinction in Bengali Infant Directed Speech, Poster at the Meeting of the Acoustical Society of America, 2022 (with Megha Sundara)